PrestonhahaYT/PrestonhahaYT/README.md

 - 👋 Hi, I’m Preston
 - 👀 I’m interested in ...
-God, Motorcycles, Cars, Game design,YouTube/Twitch, and Coding.
+God, Motorcycles, Cars, Game design, YouTube/Twitch, and Coding.
-- 🌱 I’m currently learning ...
-Html, Javascript, and possibly SQL.
+- 🌱 I’m currently learning ....
+Python (I enjoy it very much)
--  I know a little about VB.Net but am not too confident in it.
+-  I know a little about HTML, JavaScript, possibly SQL, and VB.Net, but I am not too confident in them; I am most confident in my Python skills.

 <!---
 PrestonhahaYT/PrestonhahaYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.